DivyanshMittal-exe/GFS-with-Redis/DESIGN/DESIGN.md

 - Worker-Chunk data is persisitent for now.
 Will store this in Redis
 - Using RABBIT-MQ to exchange chunks
 - Requesting chunk handle from master is blocking.
 It will publish a message and wait for exactly 1 message
+- In case I have an old chunk, I will ask others for a chunk

 # Features